Why would a life insurance claim be denied? Can Life Insurance Deny a Claim?

-Life insurance policies are supposed to protect families and dependents in the unfortunate event of a loved one’s death.
+First, we all believe that life insurance policies are supposed to protect families and dependents in the unfortunate event of a loved one’s death.
 Life insurance policies are valid, legally binding contracts between policyholders and insurance companies.
 So, how is it that life insurance companies can deny paying beneficiaries after they have lost their loved ones?
-There are 5 common reasons life insurance companies deny claims:

 1) Suicide or health related deaths (for accidental policies)